escherize/go-silo/README.md

 # tortise

 Pack and unpack directory trees and files into a single text format.
+This is a good way to jot down how file paths are related to each other, like when setting up a project.

 <img src="assets/tortise.png" alt="tortise" width="300">